 In addition, the government has improved investment services.
-For instance, in 2005, the government established the Cambodian Special Economic Zones Board ("CSEZB") under the auspices of the CDC to promote the SEZ scheme.
-Administrated by the CSEZB, the Special Economic Zones Administration ("SEZA") has established authorized SEZs and provides a one-stop service to investors from the registration of investment projects to the obtaining of routine export-import approvals (detailed in the section on SEZs, Chapter 10).
+For instance, in 2005, the government established the Cambodian Special Economic Zones Board/CSEZB under the auspices of the CDC to promote the SEZ scheme.
+Administered by the CSEZB, the Special Economic Zones Administration ("SEZA") has established authorized SEZs and provides a one-stop service to investors for the registration of investment projects to the obtaining of routine export-import approvals (detailed in the section on SEZs, Chapter 10).

-This chapter will primarily help investors understand investment incentives available and the procedures to obtain such incentives.
+This chapter will primarily help investors understand investment incentives available and the procedures to obtain them.